 Before the end of the last millennium, Minnesota Sea Grant helped to send crayfish to Sweden, sea lamprey to Portugal, and Lake Superior science into cyber-space.
 The program also lured 400 scientists to Duluth for an international conference on AIS.
 Our traveling trunks began their educational travels and Water on the Web went live, carrying real-time data from lakes to classrooms.
 Our researchers explored ways to control AIS with pheromones and herbivorous beetles, and discovered how microorganisms pass contaminants into Lake Superior’s food web.
 While staff worked diligently to address risks associated with genetically modified organism, questions posed over the phone to the Minnesota Water Line, and the contentious water related issues that pitted North Shore residents against agency personnel, the director’s office moved from the Twin Cities to the Duluth Campus of the University.

 Minnesota Sea Grant stepped into the 21st Century without pause.
-Read about our milestones from over 30 years of service.
+Check out our milestones.